Surgery: Postoperative care

 After completion of surgery, the person is transferred to the post anesthesia care unit and closely monitored.
-When the person is judged to have recovered from the anesthesia, he/she is either transferred to a surgical ward elsewhere in the hospital or discharged home.
+When the person is judged to have recovered from the anesthesia, they are either transferred to a surgical ward elsewhere in the hospital or discharged home.
 During the post-operative period, the person's general function is assessed, the outcome of the procedure is assessed, and the surgical site is checked for signs of infection.
 There are several risk factors associated with postoperative complications, such as immune deficiency and obesity.
 Obesity has long been considered a risk factor for adverse post-surgical outcomes.
 It has been linked to many disorders such as obesity hypoventilation syndrome, atelectasis and pulmonary embolism, adverse cardiovascular effects, and wound healing complications.
 If removable skin closures are used, they are removed after 7 to 10 days post-operatively, or after healing of the incision is well under way.

 It is not uncommon for surgical drains to be required to remove blood or fluid from the surgical wound during recovery.
 Mostly these drains stay in until the volume tapers off, then they are removed.
 These drains can become clogged, leading to abscess.

 Postoperative therapy may include adjuvant treatment such as chemotherapy, radiation therapy, or administration of medication such as anti-rejection medication for transplants.
 For postoperative nausea and vomiting (PONV), solutions like saline, water, controlled breathing placebo and aromatherapy can be used in addition to medication.
 Other follow-up studies or rehabilitation may be prescribed during and after the recovery period.
 A recent post-operative care philosophy has been early ambulation.
 Ambulation is getting the patient moving around.
 This can be as simple as sitting up or even walking around.
 The goal is to get the patient moving as early as possible.
 It has been found to shorten the patient's length of stay.
 Length of stay is the amount of time a patient spends in the hospital after surgery before they are discharged.
 In a recent study done with lumbar decompressions, the patient's length of stay was decreased by 1–3 days.